Editor’s note: This blog was updated Oct. 26, 2023 to include the most recent RSV immunization information.

 RSV symptoms typically mirror that of a common cold, including runny nose, fatigue, cough and sore throat.
 More serious infections can cause difficulty breathing or wheezing.

-“RSV poses a serious threat to older adults, especially those with heart or lung disease,” said Dr. Edward Belongia, an infectious disease epidemiologist at Marshfield Clinic Research Institute.
+“RSV poses a serious threat to older adults, especially people who are frail and those with heart or lung disease,” said Dr. Edward Belongia, an infectious disease epidemiologist at Marshfield Clinic Research Institute.
 “It is well-known to cause breathing problems in infants, but we now know it also can cause serious illness in adults.”

 Both COVID and flu viruses can cause symptoms similar to RSV.
 This includes fever, chills, headache, cough, muscle aches, fatigue, shortness of breath, runny nose and sore throat.
 Doctors often rely on laboratory testing to identify the specific virus, since treatment options are different.

-Seek medical care early if you have a high risk condition such as heart disease, lung disease or diabetes and if you have the flu or COVID.
+Seek medical care early if you are at high risk for complications or if you have severe symptoms such as a high fever or shortness of breath.
 People with certain chronic diseases may have a higher risk of complications from the flu or COVID.

 Get tested to determine if you have COVID or the flu